codybloemhard/linux-rice/README.md

 0. Follow Arch wiki
 1. When wifi only use ``wifi-menu``
 2. If you use grub and it boots to an grub terminal instead of the menu, boot from usb again, arch-chroot into your system, install grub with ``--removable`` flag.
-3. when chrooted in, install ``pacman -S dialog wpa_supplicant wifi-menu`` as they are only present at the install iso and not in your fresh system.
+3. when chrooted in, install ``pacman -S iwd dhcpcd`` as they are only present at the install iso and not in your fresh system.
 4. Install sudo ``pacman -S sudo``
 5. Make a normal user ``useradd -m username`` and set password ``passwd username``
 6. Add user as sudoer ``su -c visudo``, scroll down till you see ``root ALL=(ALL) ALL``, add under that line ``username ALL=(ALL) ALL``